Strike-Modifications/Small-Coast-Guard-Headquarters-Map/README.md

-If dupport needed please join our discord below :)
+If support needed please join our discord below :)